anegg0/gr0wing-hugo/content/posts/2014-06-15-pacify-overheated-brain.md

 ## Setting routines

-There are many reasons why I&#8217;d recommend daily routines, one of them is that it reduces the number of decisions you have to make, and therefore helps the mind take a rest.
+There are many reasons why I'd recommend daily routines, one of them is that it reduces the number of decisions you have to make, and therefore helps the mind take a rest.

 ## Working out

-If all the above hasn&#8217;t helped, exercise will.
+If all the above hasn't helped, exercise will.
 When mind is under stress, the body follows (high body temperature, racing heart).
 If you work out, you give body and mind a huge opportunity to release stress, said differently, you offer that lizard brain the physical response it asked for: fight or flight.
-Those who&#8217;ve followed me for a while may have noticed that mind management is most of what I talk about.
+Those who've followed me for a while may have noticed that mind management is most of what I talk about.
 My obsession is only getting worse as months pass.
-And let&#8217;s be clear I don&#8217;t consider myself an expert in this field, I&#8217;m just a dude who&#8217;s slowly realizing the power of mind over every aspect of our lives.
+And let's be clear I don't consider myself an expert in this field, I'm just a dude who's slowly realizing the power of mind over every aspect of our lives.

-Maybe I should&#8217;ve started earlier, but I feel lucky enough to open my eyes to this reality anyway.
+Maybe I should've started earlier, but I feel lucky enough to open my eyes to this reality anyway.
 BTW, I just discovered this speech, I think it brilliantly expands on the topic of what a human mind can do:
 <a href="http://web.ics.purdue.edu/~drkelly/DFWKenyonAddress2005.pdf" target="_blank">David Foster Wallace Kenyon Commencement Address.</a>

 As always, your thoughts are welcome below.